 Gustav Fröhlich in Metropolis, 1927

-Greene and Reed must have pondered how not to alienate an audience.
-Audiences may not like the contrasting light and darkness, how it delineates things and gives them hard edges.
-For that purpose, black and white beats color photography any day; but an audience might like the warmth and softer edges that color photography gives a movie.
+Greene and Reed must have pondered how not to alienate an audience, since the audiences may not like the contrasting light and darkness, how light and darkness delineates things and gives them hard edges.
+The delineated surfaces of black-and-white beats color photography any day; but an audience might like the warmth and softer edges of color photography.

 Orson Welles, who plays the villian Harry Lime in The Third Man, died in 1985.
 People still feel violently about the actor-director.
 They either loved him violently or hated his guts.
 For one thing--no matter the movie--Welles always plays himself.
 I am not criticizing.
 He always makes the character an aspect of himself, whether in Citizen Kane or Touch of Evil.
 He imbues each character with a familiarity that connects him to a viewer.